Dougal121/Essence_of_Thor/README.md

 # Essence of Thor
-Open Source Irrigation Controller Circa 2019
+Open Source Irrigation Controller Circa 2019<br>

-This code is designed for the ESP platform
+This code is designed for the ESP platform<br>
-First versions running on the ESP8266
+First versions running on the ESP8266 <br>
-Compiled pn the arduino IDE and traget ing LOLIN (WeMos) ESP8266/ESP32 compatible bopards.
+Compiled in the arduino IDE and trageting LOLIN (WeMos) ESP8266/ESP32 compatible bopards.<br>

 More details on construction
 https://www.hackster.io/DougalPlummer/essence-of-thor-part-1-4a83a1